Rev. 7/7/2026

 • AD24 (Sunnyvale, Fremont, Newark, Milpitas, Sunol)

-• Max Hsia (pronounced “shaw”) - R - Small Business Owner - Spoke at TVR 2/2026 and Endorsed by ACRP, RC, KOR, and HB - Former business owner, fund and prosecute under Prop 36 as passed by voters (which increased penalties for retail crimes, etc.), Encourage an outcome-based budget (thus, fund based upon progress on infrastructure projects), end regulation over-reach (and kill mileage tax), appeals to high Asian population in his district, has volunteer team of 30 knocking on doors, participated in ten “Trump Trains” (caravans waving flags) in his district. - max4california.com
+• Max Hsia (pronounced “shaw”) - R - 25% - Small Business Owner - Spoke at TVR 2/2026 and Endorsed by ACRP, RC, KOR, and HB - Former business owner, fund and prosecute under Prop 36 as passed by voters (which increased penalties for retail crimes, etc.), Encourage an outcome-based budget (thus, fund based upon progress on infrastructure projects), end regulation over-reach (and kill mileage tax), appeals to high Asian population in his district, has volunteer team of 30 knocking on doors. - max4california.com

 Superior Court Judge